 If your career is hitting the point where a serious contract is on the table, please read this (and get a good lawyer).
 It comes from longtime music industry attorney Steve Gordon, Esq., whose seen his fair share of artist contracts over the decades – major, indie, good, bad, or otherwise.

-First, let me give every artist and manager a quick primer on what a 360 degree deal is.
+First, let me give every artist and manager a quick primer on what a 360 deal is.
 Basically, the ‘360 deal’ (also called the ‘360 degree deal’) is an exclusive recording contract between a record company and an artist in which, in addition to monies from sales of the artist’s recorded music, the label shares in other income streams such as touring and live performance, merchandise, endorsements, appearances in movies and TV, and if the artist also writes songs, publishing.

 In fact, most 360 deals have catch-all phases giving the label a financial interest in everything else that the artist does in the entertainment business.